-A lawsuit is not only about paperwork it's also about being human and always ready to support victims in their endeavor to seek justice.
+A personal injury claim is not only about the legal steps but also about being human and always ready to support victims in their endeavor to seek justice.

 If mediation does not result in a settlement, the case will be set for trial.
-The waiting time for the trial varies; however, it could be anywhere from six months to three years or sometimes more.
-Once the date has been established both lawyers can request that the court holds a pretrial conference where certain legal issues can be clarified.
+The waiting time for the trial varies; however, it could be anywhere from six months to three years or even more.
+Once the date has been established, we can request that the court holds a pretrial conference where certain legal issues can be clarified.

 We like to think of ourselves as distinguished from other law firms in that we try cases.
 Most lawyers settle cases; they don’t try them.
 You want a lawyer prepared to try your case because the cases that are prepared and the lawyers that are ready to go to trial get better results than the ones who just settle them.
 We try cases, and we get great results.